christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 When you test your application it is better to do so if you can change the state of your store synchronously.
 The reason is that synchronous tests are easier to write and you will also get less dependencies to the store itself.
 What you want to test is how your components render in the different states of the store.
 If the API changing the state of the store is synchrounous it will be easier to prepare the state of the store before running a test.

 #### Handle the same action in multiple stores
 Facebook suggests a **waitFor** method that can reference the other stores in your application.
 If an action is dispatched and multiple stores react to that action, the **waitFor** method allows you to control which stores handles the action first.
 Even though you clearly see that something else should happen first, you have no idea exactly what happens.
 It is much like calling **super** in a constructor.
-You have to change file and compose in your head how it works.
+You have to change file and compose how it works in your head.

 #### Sharing state between stores
 You probably do not know exactly what state is going to live in the application beforehand, and even less how that state will flow through the application.
-And if you are a wiz at planning, you can not look into the future, the state and flow will change.
+And if you are a wiz at planning, you can not look into the future.
+The state and flow will change.
 The thing with traditional flux is that the state is split into multiple stores and often one store has some state an other store is interested in.
 That is initially not a problem, but it quickly becomes a problem if two stores depend on each other.
-You can easily get circular depedencies.
+You get circular dependencies.

 #### Immutability
 Immutability can be a difficult concept to grasp, but a more important question to answer is; "why would you want to use it"?
 There are two sides to this story.
 Immutability is a general concept that makes sure that whenever an object or array is changed, the object/array itself will change its reference.
 This makes sure that one part of your code can not mutate the state of other parts of your code.
 To my understading this is something that gives value on very large projects, with huge codebases and a large team.
 Much like type checking.
 But the other side of this story is related to React JS and its rendering.
 You can use immtability to allow for shallow comparison when verifying if a render should occur in a component.
-The **React.addons.update** method, or the full [immutability-js](https://github.com/facebook/immutable-js), will help you do this.
+The **React.addons.update** method, or the [immutability-js](https://github.com/facebook/immutable-js) lib, will help you do this.
 The problem is that it is both difficult to use and understand why you need to use it.

 ### The solutions
 There are many alternatives out there.
 Just have a look at [the React JS wiki](https://github.com/facebook/react/wiki/Complementary-Tools).
 What I think all of them have in common is that they are more expressive in regards of syntax, they are not as verbose as the Facebook dispatcher and store.
 Some of them handle async operations as a layer in front of the dispatcher, called *action creators*.
 To handle the same action in multiple stores some libraries have different implementations of waitFor, and some uses mixins to merge stores into one single store.
 There are not many that handles the circular depdendency issue, but mixins is one solution that will handle that too.
 Some of them has immutability built in either by update methods to change state, or pure cloning.